NikDevx/NikDevx/README.md

         All my projects are based on a marketing strategy, analytics, statistics and automatic mailings depending on the preferences of the audience.
         With cross-platform API integration.

-⚙️ Working with Homebridge, Home Assistant, Raspberrypi OS, Linux, Docker, PostgreSQL, SQLite, Python, PHP, JavaScript (jQuery), HTML5, CSS, Django, Celery (celerybeat), MQTT.
+⚙️ Working with Homebridge, Home Assistant, Raspberrypi OS, Linux, Docker, PostgreSQL, MySQL, SQLite, Python, PHP, JavaScript (jQuery), HTML5, CSS, Django, Celery (celerybeat), MQTT.

 💬 How to reach me <a href="#social-networks">click</a>